Point Processes and spatial statistics in time-frequency analysis: Signal processing and time-frequency analysis

 \subsubsection{The signal-plus-noise model}

 In the \emph{signal-plus-noise} model, the observed signal decomposes as

 with $s \in L^2(\mathbb{R})$ the deterministic signal of interest, $\wn$ a random process accounting for the presence of noise, and $\snr \geq 0$ the so-called \emph{signal-to-noise} ratio, quantifying the corruption of the data $y$.
 Figure~\ref{fig:snr} exemplifies the signal-plus-noise model on a template signal, namely a \emph{chirp}, whose exact expression is given below at Equation~\eqref{eq:chirp}.
-The value of $\snr$ decreases,\footnote{By convention, infinite $\snr$ corresponds to no noise, that is $y(t) = s(t)$ for all $t$.} from no noise at all in Figure~\ref{sfig:chirp_inf}, to a situation in which the signal is almost drowned in the noise in Figure~\ref{sfig:chirp_1}.
+The value of $\snr$ decreases, from no noise at all in Figure~\ref{sfig:chirp_inf}, to a situation in which the signal is almost drowned in the noise in Figure~\ref{sfig:chirp_1}.